ADHD Assessments

 Living with suspected ADHD can make work, relationships, and daily life hard.
 Common signs include trouble focusing, getting easily distracted, poor organisation, and difficulty listening.
 You might often lose things, put off important work, have racing thoughts, or struggle with emotions.
 Many people feel restless, fidget, interrupt others, or make impulsive decisions.
 If this sounds familiar, you may wish to consider getting an assessment.

-I offer ADHD assessments for adults.
-I can offer assessments in person or online via Zoom.
+Jack offers ADHD assessments for adults in person or online via Zoom.

 My rate for the full assessment, including a report, is $1800 (GST included).